 I needed to save the sticker.
 This particular sticker packed a double punch: it was sparkly and it had a unicorn.
-Whoever designed this piece of adhesive paper truly understood the intricacies of my childhood mind.
+Whoever designed this piece of adhesive paper truly understood my childhood mind.

 My search to save this piece of awe and wonder continued.
 I received this sticker at the pediatrician's office, choosing it out of the woven wooden basket on top of the counter as my mother scheduled my next appointment.
 It felt like a treasure to find this sticker there.

 My quest to find sanctuary for my sticker led me to my closet.
 There were clothes in my closet – clothes that could cover the wall.
 Strategically placing the sticker on the white painted panel, I knew I had found its new home.